jmueller209/WIKI_PDA/README.md

 *Note*: There might be several language codes for a given language that refer to different dialects or *difficulties*.
 E.g. There is `en` referring to standard German and `nds` referring to a specific low German dialect.

 ### 3. Run The Generator
-To run the entire generator, you can run the following command from the repository root:
+To run the entire generator, use the following command from the repository root:
 ```
 make db
 ```